Skip to main content

 Fence Height:

-6 feet can be okay.
-A low-visibility 6-foot deer fence, especially in a wooded area, will generally keep out deer.
-Hence, if a customer says condo or town rules prohibit taller fences, go ahead and install a 6-footer.
-However, a 7-footer is better, because a 7-footer will reliably keep out virtually all browsing deer.
-It won’t keep out panicked deer, but those are not the issue.
+6 feet can be okay for small garden areas, or for around shrubs.
+A low-visibility 7 1/2 foot deer fence, especially in a wooded area, will generally keep out deer.
+Hence, if a customer says condo or town rules prohibit taller fences, you can install a 6-footer.
+However, a 7 1/2-footer is better, because 7 1/2 feet or taller will reliably keep out virtually all browsing deer.
+It may not keep out panicked deer, but those are not typically the main issue.
 Of course, some customers will want an 8-foot fence, because the literature fails to distinguish between panicked and browsing deer.
-In that case, try to persuade them to get a 7 or 7.5-foot fence, because the fencing does not come in 8.5 or 9-foot widths; and so, in building an 8-foot fence with 8-foot-wide fencing, one tends to omit the important 6-inch bottom fold (see below).
+In that case, look to get a 7.5 or 8-foot fence.
+In building an 8-foot fence with 8-foot-wide fencing, one tends to omit the important 6-inch bottom fold (see below) - overlap is important for deer exclusion - especially if your terrain has slight changes in elevation.

 The Fence Bottom: